AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 |Required skills|<ul><li>[Create segments](https://experienceleague.adobe.com/docs/journey-optimizer-learn/tutorials/profiles-segments-subscriptions/create-segments.html?lang=en)</li><li> [Import and author HTML email content](https://experienceleague.adobe.com/docs/journey-optimizer-learn/tutorials/create-messages/create-emails/import-and-author-html-email-content.html?lang=en)</li><li>[Use Case - Read segment](https://experienceleague.adobe.com/docs/journey-optimizer-learn/tutorials/create-journeys/use-case-read-segment.html?lang=en)</li>|
 |Assets to download|[Seasonal Collection email files](/help/challenges/assets/email-assets/emails-seasonal-collection-announcement.zip)|

->[!NOTE]
-> The exercises were developed based on the Luma sample data.
-We recommended setting up a training sandbox, configured with the sample data.
-Please visit the tutorial [Import sample data to Adobe Experience Platform](https://experienceleague.adobe.com/docs/platform-learn/tutorials/import-sample-data.html) for detailed instructions.

 ## The Story

 Luma, a fictional athletic apparel company, is looking to promote its latest apparel and gear collection and to drive sales for existing customers.
 Luma is launching the new summer collection and would like to specifically target different customer segments.

 ## Your Challenge

 The Luma marketing team asks you to implement a summer collection marketing campaign in Journey Optimizer.
 Your challenge is to create a journey in Journey Optimizer.
 Specifically, you must create the required segment, create four messages, and build the journey.

->[!NOTE]
-> If you are working in a shared training sandbox, it is best practice to add your name or initials as a prefix to the name of any element you create.

 ### Step 1: Define the Segment – Active Customers